rakhimov/scram/doc/description.rst

 =====================================

 #.
 Read input files.
 Verification of the input.
 #.
-Upon users' request output instruction file for ``graphviz dot`` to draw the tree.
-   This is for visual verification of the input.
-#.
 Create the event tree for analysis.
 #.
 Perform calculations.
 #.
 Report the results.